Heavy Equipment Theft Prevention

 To help reduce the frequency of heavy equipment theft, a comprehensive theft prevention program should be implemented.
 The components of a program should include, but are not limited to, the following:

 - Record the make, model, serial number and/or VIN numbers of each piece of equipment.
 This documentation should be stored in a secure location, away from the job site.
+Post a sign on the equipment, or at the entry point to the site where equipment is stored, that explicitly states this is done.

 - Register all heavy equipment through local law enforcement efforts (Operation Identification), the National Equipment Register or the National Crime Information Center